Visit the Liberty Bell

 Explore the museums along the Benjamin Franklin Parkway

 Known as Philadelphia’s Museum Mile, the Benjamin Franklin Parkway is home to many of the city’s most coveted institutions.
 It is here that you can study science at The Franklin Institute or learn about dinosaurs and natural history at the Academy of Natural Sciences – the first natural sciences institution in the Americas.
 There is also the Barnes Foundation – home to the world’s greatest collection of Impressionist, Post-Impressionist, and Early Modernist paintings – and the Rodin Museum, featuring one of the largest collections of Auguste Rodin’s work outside of Paris.
-Capping the western end of the Parkway is the iconic Philadelphia Museum of Art, whose 200 galleries (with more on the way) are filled with artwork from around the world spanning 2,000 years.
+Capping the western end of the Parkway is the iconic Philadelphia Museum of Art, whose 200 galleries are filled with artwork from around the world spanning 2,000 years.
 Learn more about the Benjamin Franklin Parkway here.

 Sink your teeth into a true Philadelphia cheesesteak

 Philadelphia is a renowned food town, with award-winning chefs and restaurants found in nearly every neighborhood throughout the city, but one dish is consistently at the top of every visitor’s must-try list: the cheesesteak.
 Though popular shops like Pat’s King of Steaks, Geno’s Steaks, and Jim’s on South Street draw long lines and international attention, local favorites are also worth exploring, such as Campo’s, Dalessandro’s, John’s Roast Pork, and Angelo’s.
 After choosing your preferred shop and steak sandwich preparation (choose cheese whiz and grilled onions for the “traditional” route), you’ll spend hours debating your friends and family on whose cheesesteak was best.